inkstitch/inkstitch/collections/_docs/en/003-012-circular-fill.md

 Underlay in Circular Fill is the same as for Auto Fill and uses the fill angle which can be defined in the underlay [params](/docs/stitches/fill-stitch#underlay).

-## Samples Files Including Circular Fill Stitches
+## Sample Files Including Circular Fill Stitches

 {% include tutorials/tutorial_list key="stitch-type" value="Circular Fill" %}